Healthy Heart of Victoria

 First conducted within the City of Greater Bendigo in 2014, the Active Living Census (ALC) was carried out across all households in the Loddon Campaspe region in 2019.

 Thank you to the residents who completed the survey.
 There were over 1,100 responses received from across Central Goldfields Shire, with a number of local residents receiving supermarket voucher prizes for completing the ALC.

-Local results will be published towards the end of 2019.
+Local results will be published in mid-2020.

 Infrastructure and activation that gets more people, more active, more often